martakortslaur/Jeti-tracker/README.md

     pip install -r requirements.txt
 * Add each app to the list of INSTALLED_APPS in settings.py
-* Run make migrations to create the database python manage.py makemigrations python manage.py migrate
+* Run make migrations to create the database python3 manage.py makemigrations python3 manage.py migrate
 * To run your new django project use the following command: python manage.py runserver
+* For saving the staticfiles and also CSS changes there was written the python3 manage.py collectstatic command to git commandline to save the changes to AWS.
+* To reset the data I used the Heroku reset data feature and run migrations again.

 ## Testing

-* Views, models and forms were validated using the PEP8 checker.
+* Developer tool for correcting the errors that have appeared.
+Using also print statement in the code to see the desired messages print on the terminal.

 #### Acknowledgements
-I am grateful for the help I received from the tutor support, Xavier's stand up sessions and my mentor Moosa Hassan.
+I am grateful for the help I received from the tutor support especially Xavier's stand up sessions, screenshares with Anna and good advice I received from my mentor Moosa Hassan.